 If you meet the appropriate requirements, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for an order to dispense with the service of the initial notice.
 This will mean that your lease can be granted an extra 90 years by the magistrate.
 You will be obliged to prove that you have done all that could be expected to find the freeholder.
 On the whole an enquiry agent should be helpful to conduct investigations and to produce a report to be accepted by the court as evidence that the freeholder can not be located.
 It is wise to seek advice from a conveyancer both on proving the landlord’s disappearance and the vesting order request to the County Court overseeing Callerton.

-I am the registered owner of a studio flat in Callerton, conveyancing having been completed half a dozen years ago.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Corresponding flats in Callerton with an extended lease are worth £216,000.
-The ground rent is £50 levied per year.
-The lease comes to an end on 21st October 2087
+I acquired a ground floor flat in Callerton, conveyancing having been completed November 2007.
+Can you give me give me an indication of the likely cost of a lease extension?
+Equivalent properties in Callerton with an extended lease are worth £211,000.
+The average or mid-range amount of ground rent is £45 invoiced every year.
+The lease ceases on 21st October 2087

-With just 69 years unexpired we estimate the premium for your lease extension to be between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.
+With 67 years remaining on your lease we estimate the price of your lease extension to be between £10,500 and £12,000 as well as professional fees.

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to supply a more accurate figure in the absence of detailed due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information without first getting professional advice.
+The figure above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive investigations.
+You should not use the figures in tribunal or court proceedings.
+There are no doubt other issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information before getting professional advice.